(a) What personal information about you we may collect

 Clients and Prospective Clients

-2.3 Service provision data: if you are a Client (or a prospective client), in addition to the information referred to in paragraph 2.1, we may collect personal data on you in the ordinary course of our business relationship with you ie the provision of our services to you.
+2.4 Service provision data: if you are a client (or a prospective client), in addition to the information referred to in paragraph 2.1, we may collect personal information on you in the ordinary course of our business relationship with you i.e. the provision of our services to you.

-2.4 If you are a user (Specialist or Client (or a prospective client)) located in the People’s Republic of China (PRC), please note that we may collect your personal and/or sensitive information including, but not limited to, the information provided in Clause 2.1(a), 2.1(c), 2.1(d) and 2.2(c).
-Engagements and/or payments cannot be completed without your consent for us to collect your information.
+2.5 If you are a user (Specialist or client (or a prospective client)) located in the People’s Republic of China (“PRC”), please note that we may collect your personal and/or sensitive information including, but not limited to, the information provided in Clause 2.1(a), 2.1(c), 2.1(d) and 2.2(c).
+Engagements and/or payments cannot be completed without your consent for us to collect your personal information.

 3 Uses made of your personal information